tyang98/OCamlWire/INSTALL.md

 # Installation

-1. After opening the zip file, type ``make run`` in the terminal to build our system.
+1. After opening the zip file, type ``make build`` in the terminal to build our system.
-This should start our game by loading an empty scrabble board.
+2. Now type ``make build`` in the terminal: this should start our game by loading an empty scrabble board.

 # Gameplay